Recovering From An Affair and Rebuilding Your RelationshipSkilled counselors help couples recover from infidelity, betrayal, and rebuild trust.

-Betrayal between people can take many forms, and most often the first thing we think of is infidelity.
+Betrayal between people can take many forms, and most often the first thing we think of is infidelity and hopefully working towards recovering from an affair.
 But betrayal can be any a violation of the trust that one person has placed in another.

 Some other examples of betrayal and loss of trust may be: